Justin-Credible/Ionic-TypeScript-Starter/docs/getting-started.md

     $ npm install
     $ gulp init

-!!! note
+!!! warning "Attention"
-	If you receive any errors while running gulp init please double check to ensure you've added `./node_modules/bin` to your path and that this path takes presedence over the globally installed node modules path.
+	If you receive any errors while running `gulp init` please double check to ensure you've added `./node_modules/bin` to your path and that this path takes presedence over the globally installed node modules path.

 The `gulp init` handles setting up the Cordova platform and plugins as well as obtaining libraries and code compilation.
 See [Gulp Tasks](gulp-tasks.md) for details.